No Show Museum

 The No Show Museum is an art museum, established in Zurich, Switzerland in 2015, devoted to nothing and its various manifestations throughout the history of art.
-It claims to be the first of its kind.
+It describes itself as the first museum dedicated to the concept of nothingness in art.
 Founded by Swiss conceptual artist and curator Andreas Heusser, the museum's collection today includes around 500 works and documents from over 150 international artists of the 20th and 21st centuries.